sipart/sipart.github.io/core_on_a_page.md

 * Interfaces
 * Scheduler maps
 * Schedulers
-* This is only relevant on M and T series routers with IQ2 cards.
+* Note: for M and T series routers with IQ2 cards.
 If more than 128 units on an interface ensure that the scheduler mapping is configured to use more than 128 schedulers.
 To check `request pfe execute pic-slot <#> target fpc<#> command "show tmdrv scheduler-partition"`

 # Other settings
 * Radius, banner, users, ssh, syslog, ntp, rpm